-Since the U.S. and China are both in the northern hemisphere with similar seasons, U.S. exporters have to compete aggressively with Chinese exporters who can sell their produce at lower prices.
-China is the main supplier of vegetables with reported imports at \$222 million in 2014.
+Since the States and China are both in the northern hemisphere with similar seasons, U.S. exporters have to compete aggressively with Chinese exporters who can sell their produce at lower prices.
+China is the main supplier of vegetables with reported imports at \$229 million in 2016.
 Turnip, cabbage, carrot, potato and garlic were among the major items.
-China is also the market leader for mandarin oranges (\$40 million).
-South Africa is the main supplier of apples with \$32 million worth of imports, with China second at \$19 million.
-U.S. is the market leader for table grapes

-(\$12 million) and U.S. Valencia oranges (\$13 million) and apples (\$8 million) are popular in the Malaysian market.
-Fresh strawberries, raspberries, blueberries and cranberries are niche markets and the U.S. is a major supplier with imports worth over \$1 million annually.
-Competition is less intense with supplies from Australia and South Africa since they have the opposite seasons.
+China is also the market leader for mandarin oranges (\$51 million).
+South Africa is the main supplier of apples with \$53 million worth of imports, with China second at \$32 million.
+The United States is the market leader for table grapes (\$21 million), U.S. Valencia oranges (\$24 million) and apples (\$8 million) are popular in the Malaysian market.
+Fresh strawberries, raspberries, blueberries and cranberries are niche markets and the States is a major supplier with imports worth over \$1 million annually.
+Competition is less intense with supplies from Australia and South Africa since they have opposite seasons.

-By tradition, New Zealand is the most favored for dairy products, followed by U.S. and Australia.
-In 2014, imports of full cream milk powder, skim milk powder, butter and cheeses from New Zealand were at \$572 million, while imports from U.S. and Australia were estimated at \$163 million and \$160 million respectively.
-US dairy powder is a growing market.
-India is the leading supplier of red meat with total imports of \$424 million (125,887 metric tons) in 2014.
-Indian beef and buffalo meat caters to the mass market.
-Beef from Australia and New Zealand caters for foodservice with total imports amounted to \$217 million and \$75 million respectively in the same year.
-Last year, Malaysia approved importation of halal beef from U.S.
+New Zealand is traditionally the most favored for dairy products, followed by Australia and the United States.
+In 2016, imports of full cream milk powder, skim milk powder, butter and cheeses from New Zealand were at \$379 million, while imports from Australia and the United States were estimated at \$118 million and \$79 million respectively.
+U.S. dairy powder is a growing market.

+India is the leading supplier of red meat with total imports \$381 million (219,008 metric tons) in 2016.
+Indian beef buffalo meat caters to the mass market.
+Beef from Australia and New Zealand caters to food service with total imports amounting to \$170 million and \$59 million respectively in the same year.
+In 2015, Malaysia approved importation of halal beef from one beef processing plant in of and

+U.S.

 Malaysia is self-sufficient in poultry (broiler/eggs) production.
-Chicken parts and chicken wings are imported periodically to meet the demand from the local processing industry.
-In 2014, China was the major supplier for chicken parts and chicken wing at \$74 million.
-Imports from Thailand, Denmark and Netherlands were at \$25 million, \$6 million and \$5.5 million respectively.
+Chicken parts and chicken wings are imported periodically to meet demand from the local processing industry.
+In 2016, Thailand was the major supplier for chicken parts and chicken wings at \$68 million.
+Imports from China and the Netherlands were at \$35 million and \$16million respectively.

-Malaysia is a net importer of fish and seafood products with an annual import at \$1.1 billion in 2014.
-China is the main supplier with \$374 million, followed by Indonesia (\$184 million) and Thailand (\$132 million).
+Malaysia is a net importer of fish and seafood products with an annual import at \$885 million in 2016.
+China is the main supplier with \$234 million, followed by Indonesia (\$171 million) and Thailand (\$81illion).